jadecobra/python_tdd_exercises/CLASSES.md

 ## Classes

-`classes` are a template that we can use to represent an object.
+`classes` are a template or blueprint that we can use to represent an object.
 It is collection of `functions/methods` and `variables/attributes` that belong together

-## How to define Class
+## How to define a Class

 - use the `class` keyword
 - use `TitleCase` for naming